Validation

 Validation panel

-To toggle the validation panel on and off, click the icon on the right toolbar.
+To toggle the validation panel on and off, click on the icon, in the right toolbar.

 Validation panel gif

-You can also toggle on and off the first checkbox to only run the validation tools for the current floor you have selected.
+You can also toggle on the checkbox to run the validation tools for the current floor only.
 This will reduce the time it takes to run the tools.

 The tools